 Obviously this new card is Chase’s attempt to take some of American Express’ customer base in the luxury travel market.

-Both the Chase Sapphire Reserve℠ Card and The Platinum Card® from American Express cost $450 per year, have Priority Pass lounge access, Global Entry credits, and travel fee credits.
+The Chase Sapphire Reserve℠ Card costs $450 while The Platinum Card® from American Express costs $550 per year.
+Both have lounge access programs, Global Entry credits, and travel fee credits.

-It’s also worth noting that The Platinum Card® from American Express only earns 1x points for all purchases, while the Chase Sapphire Reserve℠ Card will earn 3x points in travel and dining, which can make a huge difference.
+It’s also worth noting that The Platinum Card® from American Express earns 5x points for flights purchased directly with the airline, while the Chase Sapphire Reserve℠ Card will earn 3x points in all travel and dining, which can make a huge difference.

 Finally, the Chase Sapphire Reserve℠ Card also comes with a concierge through Visa Infinity, which is similar to the Platinum Concierge offered by American Express.

 Should You Get the New Chase Card?

 With the variety of benefits like the $300 travel credit and lounge access, the $450 annual fee becomes much less intimidating no matter what your level of spending.